Explore our Online Collections

 AGOSOM Collection Policy

-Finally, we also can’t accept everything!
-So there may be occasions where a donation is declined because the object:
+Finally, we also can’t accept everything.
+There may be occasions where a donation is declined because the object:

 - Is duplicated within existing collections